Gmail Quota exceeded error / 429 response

 Google Limits: GCP Project and Connected Account

-V3 vs. V2: Handling Object Retrieval
+V3 Webhooks and Object Retrieval

 Checking Google Console Project Limits

-Firstly, as the developer, check your Google Console project if it is hitting any limits.
+First, check your Google Console project if it is hitting any limits.
 The error message should correspond with the Metric.

-Quota Limit Example:
+Quota Limit Examples:

 <HttpError 429 "Quota exceeded for quota metric 'Queries' and